Fenugreek: benefits, dosage, contraindications

 Hormonal metabolism

-Fenugreek seed extract influences hormonal levels in both animals and humans, notably modulating thyroid and sex hormones.
-In rodents, treatment with fenugreek extract significantly decreases triiodothyronine (T3), suggesting an inhibition of the conversion of thyroxine (T4) to T3, leading to increased T4 levels.
-This action could reflect an impact on metabolism and body energy.
-In the context of male fertility, fenugreek seed oil improves the quantity and quality of sperm in men with oligospermia or suffering from primary hypogonadism, two medical conditions affecting male reproductive health, with a marked increase in free testosterone levels, primarily, without significantly affecting total testosterone.
-Clinical research indicates that fenugreek could increase testosterone by partially inhibiting the enzymes 5-alpha reductase and aromatase, or by up-regulating enzymes involved in steroid synthesis in the testes.
-In women, fenugreek also seems to increase testosterone and estradiol levels, as well as luteinizing hormone (LH) and follicle-stimulating hormone (FSH), without altering other key hormonal indicators.
-These actions could have a positive effect on fertility and libido.
-However, it's worth noting that fenugreek could have anti-fertility, abortive, and teratogenic effects at high doses in animals, necessitating cautious use, especially during pregnancy.
+Fenugreek seed extract influences hormone levels in both animals and humans, notably modulating thyroid and sex hormones.
+In rodents, treatment with fenugreek extract significantly decreases triiodothyronine (T3), suggesting an inhibition of the conversion of thyroxine (T4) to T3 and resulting in increased T4 levels.
+This action may reflect an impact on metabolism and body energy.
+In the context of male fertility, fenugreek seed oil improves sperm quantity and quality in men with oligospermia or suffering from primary hypogonadism, two medical conditions that affect male reproductive health, with a marked increase primarily in free testosterone levels without significantly affecting total testosterone.
+Clinical research indicates that fenugreek may increase testosterone by partially inhibiting the enzymes 5-alpha reductase and aromatase, or by upregulating enzymes involved in steroid synthesis in the testes.
+In women, fenugreek also appears to increase levels of testosterone and estradiol, as well as luteinizing hormone (LH) and follicle-stimulating hormone (FSH), without altering other key hormonal indicators.
+These actions may have a positive effect on fertility and libido.
+However, it should be noted that fenugreek may have anti-fertility, abortifacient, and teratogenic effects at high doses in animals, which necessitates cautious use, particularly during pregnancy.

 Usages associés